ArenKDesai/Aren-s-Notes/graphics shaders.md

 ```

 ### Lighting
-Lighting is typically introduced in th
+Lighting is typically introduced in the